inveniosoftware/docs-invenio-rdm/docs/operate/customize/requests.md

 ## Permissions

-Reviewer assignment requires appropriate community permissions:
+By default, reviewers can be added or removed by community members with roles:
 - **Owners** and **managers** can assign/remove reviewers
-- **Curators** can assign/remove reviewers (if configured)
+- **Curators** can assign/remove reviewers

-- **Reviewers** can view and comment on assigned requests
-- **Readers** cannot assign reviewers but can be assigned as reviewers
+Community members with the role: *Readers** cannot assign reviewers but can be assigned as reviewers.

-## Related Configuration
+## Related configuration

 See also:
 - [Communities](../../use/communities.md#requests) - User guide for requests and reviewers